Magnetic domain wall dynamics in the precessional regime: influence of the Dzyaloshinskii-Moriya interaction: Domain wall dynamics under out-of-plane magnetic field: 1D model and 2D micromagnetic simulations

 This is the approximated expression that we used in Refs. \cite{Pham2016} and \cite{Chaves2019} to extract the DMI strength from the experimentally observed plateau velocity after the Walker field for various Pt/Co/MOx trilayers.

 Above the Walker field, $\phi$ can no longer keep a constant value and the DW magnetic moment starts precessing.
 In the first stage of the precessional regime, the differential mobility is negative so that a straight domain wall is unstable \cite{Slonczewski1972a}.
-The field $H_S$ where the DW velocity reaches a minimum can be obtained in the general case, when both $H_{DW}$ and $H_{D}$ are finite, using a semi-analytical method.
-The complete derivation is detailed in Appendix I. However, when either $H_{DW}\ll H_{D}$, or $H_{D}\ll H_{DW}$, $H_S$ and $v_S$ (the velocity at $H_S$) are well approximated by the following expressions:
+The Slonczewski field $\mu_0H_S$, where the negative mobility regime stops and the DW velocity reaches a minimum, can be obtained in the general case, when both $H_{DW}$ and $H_{D}$ are finite, using a semi-analytical method.
+The complete derivation is detailed in Appendix A. However, when either $H_{DW}\ll H_{D}$, or $H_{D}\ll H_{DW}$, $H_S$ and $v_S$ (the velocity at $H_S$) are well approximated by the following expressions:

 with $H_W$ and $v_W$ calculated from Eq. \ref{Eq4} and \ref{Eq5}.